Spectral properties of $\mathcal{C}$-graphs: Introduction

-Let $P_n$, $C_n$ and $K_n$ denote the path, the cycle and the complete graph on $n$ vertices respectively.
-A $P_4$-free graph is called a cograph.
-A cograph can be constructed from a single vertex by joining another cograph and by taking compliments.
+Recall that, a $P_4$-free graph is called a cograph and a cograph can be constructed from a single vertex by joining another cograph and by taking compliments.
 The class of all cographs is closed under the following operations: \begin{itemize} \item disjoint union of graphs. \item complementation of a graph. \end{itemize} In this paper we only consider those cographs which can be constructed in the following way:

 Let $\alpha_1,\alpha_2,\ldots,\alpha_m$ be natural numbers and $\alpha_1+\alpha_2+\cdots+\alpha_m=n$.
 We recursively define a cograph, denoted by $C(\alpha_1,\alpha_2,\ldots,\alpha_m)$, which satisfies the recurrence relation: